Reduced hours and RATs: How supermarkets plan to keep food flowing

 Staff at distribution centres and e-stores have been using rapid antigen tests before shifts and there were plans in place to close select stores to consolidate staff.

-"Rapid Antigen Tests are playing a critical role in managing the impact of Omicron on food supply and we're already using them in our distribution centres and e-stores when our teams start their shifts," Kiri Hannifin said.
+"Rapid Antigen Tests are playing a critical role in managing the impact of Omicron on food supply and we're already using them in our distribution centres and e-stores when our teams start their shifts," said Kiri Hannifin, Countdown's general manager of quality, safety and sustainability.

 "We expect to see increased levels of teams off work as Omicron spreads in Aotearoa and we may need to temporarily close certain departments in our stores over the coming weeks as we move teams to support critical areas like checkouts or online shopping, or into other stores."